 The savvy homeowner interested in a full-scale kitchen renovation can use these free kitchen design services to their advantage--without necessarily going with that company.
 See the Tips section below for details.

-The Ethics Of Product Come-Ons
+The Ethics of Product Come-On's

-This article is easily the most reviled, hated one that I've written.
-Not hated by homeowners, but hated by kitchen designers.
+Kitchen designers hate this advice.
 The main complaint is that it's not considered ethical to take free advice with no initial intention of buying through that company.

 Using these services is a bit like playing with fire, so keep the following tips in mind:

-- Contracts: Unless you are contractually obligated to proceed with the kitchen renovations with that company, then the service is free.
+- Contracts: Unless you are contractually obligated to proceed with the kitchen renovations with that company, the service is free.
 Did you sign anything to this effect?

 - Solicit: Ask the kitchen designer for ideas.
 The main thing you want to do is work out the kinks and find solutions to problems: how does that sink fit in that corner, how can we get three cabinets in that space, can a kitchen island fit in there, etc?